-15 Feb Now is the time to invest in technology to enable warehouse staff to keep a safe distance
+15 Feb Invest in technology for warehouse staff to maintain distance

 Protective measures against coronavirus are likely to be in place for months to come, despite the roll-out of the vaccination programme.